ember-cli-code-coverage/ember-cli-code-coverage/README.md

 #### Options

-- `coverageEnvVar`: Defaults to 'COVERAGE'.
+- `coverageEnvVar`: Defaults to `COVERAGE`.
 This is the environment variable that when set will cause coverage metrics to be generated.

-- `reporters`: Defaults to ['lcov', 'html'].
+- `reporters`: Defaults to `['lcov', 'html']`.
 The `json-summary` reporter will be added to anything set here, it is required.
 This can be any [reporters supported by Istanbul](https://github.com/gotwarlost/istanbul/tree/master/lib/report)s.

-- `excludes`: Defaults to ['*/mirage/**/*'].
+- `excludes`: Defaults to `['*/mirage/**/*']`.
 An array of globs to exclude from instrumentation.
 Useful to exclude files from coverage statistics.

-- `coverageFolder`: Defaults to 'coverage'.
+- `coverageFolder`: Defaults to `coverage`.
 A folder relative to the root of your project to store coverage results.

 ## Using when intercepting all ajax requests in tests